Both sides in Aleppo battle committed war crimes: UN

 “By using air-delivered munitions with the knowledge that humanitarian workers were operating in the location, Syrian forces committed the war crimes of deliberately attacking humanitarian relief personnel, denial of humanitarian aid, and attacking civilians,” the report said.

-Survivors “consistently described” three stages of attack.
+Survivors “consistently described” three stages of attack, corroborated by photographs of remnants and satellite analysis.